 The cat jumped onto the dresser.

-In English, we take the latter two sentences to be pretty much identical, and that's fine.
+In English, we take the latter two sentences to be pretty much identical, and that's fine (though not technically correct--see the "Billy" example that follows).
 The last sentence gives, to your editor's eyes, a bit more of a dynamic picture of the cat's action.
 The use of "onto" may also be a bit clearer, on occasion, in describing what happened.
 For example, the two sentences

 Billy jumped on the sofa.